A class of nonlinear optimisation and applications: Existence of maximisers

 When $\varphi(x,y,v)=x\cdot y$, then \eqref{2pde} is equivalent to the standard Monge-Amp\`ere equation

 with the boundary condition

 where $h=f/g$.
 When $\varphi(x,y,v)=v-c(x,y)$ for some function $c : U\times V\to\mathbb{R}$, we have the optimal transportation equation, see Example \ref{ss51},

-with the boundary condition
+with the boundary condition \eqref{bpde}.

 It is well-known that the regularity of equation \eqref{2pde} depends crucially on the structure of constraint function $\varphi$, as in \cite{MTW,W96}.
-In the next section, we introduce a notion of a generalized solution and show that if $(u,v)$ is a dual maximizing pair of $I$ over $K$, then the potential $u$ is a generalized solution of \eqref{2pde}.
-The regularity property of $u$ will be investigated in a separate paper \cite{Liu2}.
+In the next section, we shall introduce a notion of generalised solution and show that if $(u,v)$ is a dual maximising pair of $I$ over $K$, then the potential $u$ is a generalised solution of \eqref{2pde}.
+The regularity property of $u$ is related to that of generated Jacobian equations, which has been systematically studied by Trudinger in \cite{T1,T2}.
+Under some structural conditions (which are analogous to the MTW condition in optimal transportation \cite{MTW}), in \cite{T1,T2,GK,JT} the authors started to develop a theory parallel to that in optimal transportation.